3.7| Stress Free PoE - SLOW-MO ZOMBIES |Clear the Atlas with YOUR Items at YOUR Pace (SSF & Co-op)

 - Even though it's only a four link, it's strong.
 Without any Zombies raised, this build can clear the whole Atlas with just this 4 link.

 - When you are around enemies, your Temporal Chains will immediately be applied to them slowing them dramatically.
 Hatred will give all minions within radius lots of extra cold damage.
-At max gem level, both auras will will cover almost a standard size screen.
+At max gem level, both auras will cover almost a standard size screen.

 - Spirit Offering is a defensive spell that gives temporary resists, Energy Shield, and Chaos damage to our allies (which includes minions).
 Once cast, the offering skill consumes corpses.
 The more corpses it consumes, the more you get from it.
 If no corpses can be consumed, the skill doesn't cast.